 The protein level of the diet should not be restricted unless they are showing obvious signs of hepatic encephalopathy (HE).

 Appetite stimulating drugs (Valium, periactin) have no place in hepatic lipidosis due to their ineffectiveness, and some of them might even predispose cats to hepatic encephalopathy (HE).
+A drug called mirtazapine might be used in some cases, although a feeding tube is the best way to go.

 Human enteral diets do not have adequate protein, arginine, or taurine for cats.